ashishgowdamj/college-app-replit-flutter/replit.md

-# College Duniya - College Comparison & Ranking App
+# College Campus - College Comparison & Ranking App

 ## Overview

-College Duniya is a mobile-first web application designed to help students search, filter, compare, and explore college data for various education levels including PUC, Degree, Engineering, MBA, and more.
+College Campus is a mobile-first web application designed to help students search, filter, compare, and explore college data for various education levels including PUC, Degree, Engineering, MBA, and more.
 The application provides comprehensive college information, comparison tools, and entrance exam details to assist students in making informed decisions about their higher education.

 ## User Preferences